What are Phonics?

 Likewise, the word 'thick' is made up of three sounds: th-i-ck, where pairs of letters combine to make a single sound.
 Similarly, 'rash' is made up of three sounds: r-a-sh.

 At school we use a phonics scheme called 'Read Write Inc'.
 This is a synthetic phonics programme created by Ruth Miskin.

 Each week we will teach your child how to read, say and write a phonemene (a sound) and we will use these sounds to begin to read and write words.

-Your child will bring home a sheet with the sound we have learnt on it.
+Your child will bring home reinforcement activities.
 This is so that you can help them to practise reading and writing the sound at home.
 We are really pleased with the scheme and it is fantastic to see how quickly the children become readers and independent writers.